Skip to main content

 • all other settings are not effective, because the number of cpus is the same as physical amount available while the configuration for GPU labels or ingress IPv4 address pools is not applicable

 • the total amount of memory available to applications deployed by acme on host2 and host3 is 1 GiB per t-acme profile (not enforced).
 The amount of memory available on host1 is still 1 GiB due to physical limit.
-This has no effect on tenant provider's applications, however if other tenants' applications are already running on site new-york, then the total amount of memory for all tenants' applications is still 2 GiB (per medium hardware resource profile)
+This has no effect on tenant provider's applications, however if other tenants' applications are already running on site new-york, then the total amount of memory for all tenants' applications is still 2 GiB (per medium system resource profile)

 • the total amount of cpus available to applications deployed by acme is 1 per host, per t-acme-new-york profile (not enforced).
 This has no effect on tenant provider's applications, however if other applications are already running on site new-york, then the physical number of cpus is still considered for all tenants' applications